 “We are fortunate to have an exceptional depth of experience across our board of directors,” said MISO Chief Executive Officer John Bear, who also sits on the board of directors.
 “Chair-Elect Currie, Director Johnson and Ms. Lange bring unique knowledge and leadership ability that will support MISO in its steadfast vision to be the nation’s most reliable, value-creating Regional Transmission Operator.”

-The election was held Sept.
-25 through Nov.
-3, with more than 60 percent of members participating.
-The results were announced at MISO’s Nov.
-14 Informational Forum.
+The board election was held Sept.
+27 through Nov.
+2, with nearly 70 percent of members participating.
+The election results were announced at MISO’s Nov.
+15 Informational Forum.

 Ms. Lange was appointed to the Minnesota Public Utilities Commission in 2013 and her term ends at the end of 2018.
 Previously, she was director of energy programs at the Izaak Walton League of America and manager of policy and engagement at the Center for Energy and Environment in Minneapolis.
 Lange holds a bachelor’s degree from Iowa State University and a master’s degree in public policy from the University of Minnesota.
 Lange will fill the seat vacated by retiring director Michael Curran, who has served on MISO’s board since 2007.